Find What You're Looking For:

 You could totally double (or triple) the recipe and use the brine for your turkey.
 I’m not sure about how the slow-roasting process would translate to turkey, but the brine… it’s amazing.

 P.S.
 Oh, and save those bones, friends!
-I’ll share about bone broth soon.
+Follow my recipe for that.
 It’s a game-changer.

 For the Brine: